fariz-codes/nda/README.md

 - Monitor the status of running projects & provide alert if the project got crashed.
 - Update the CPU usage of the running projects periodically.

+## Feature: Configuration

+This page will have the configuration option available for the NDA application.

+### Start-on-boot

+If this is enabled, NDA application will be started during the system startup

+### Launch-on-boot

+This will be available, only if the `Start-on-boot` is enabled.

+Once this option is enabled, NDA application will be opened in the default browser during the system startup

 ## Feature: Add Project